Escape of Charles II: Attempt to escape via Bristol

-The King now no longer felt safe at Moseley Hall and Wilmot suggested that he should move on to Bentley Hall near Walsall, the residence of Colonel John Lane, an colonel in the Royalist Army since 1642, and his sister Jane Lane.
-Wilmot had learned that Jane had obtained a permit allowing herself and a servant to travel to Abbots Leigh in Somerset to visit a friend, Mrs. George Norton, who was expecting a baby.
+The King now no longer felt safe at Moseley Hall and Wilmot suggested that he should move on to Bentley Hall near Walsall, the residence of Colonel John Lane, a colonel in the Royalist Army since 1642, and his sister Jane Lane.
+Wilmot had learned that Jane had obtained a permit allowing herself and a servant to travel to Abbots Leigh in Somerset to visit a friend, Ellen Norton, who was expecting a baby.
 Abbots Leigh lay just across the Avon Gorge from the important seaport of Bristol, and Wilmot proposed that the King should take advantage of the permit, travel to Bristol disguised as Jane's servant, and from there take a ship to France.
 Shortly after midnight on 10 September the King left for Bentley Hall, arriving there in the early hours.

 Charles was dressed as a tenant farmer's son and adopted the alias 'William Jackson' for the next part of his journey.
 The party set out, Charles riding the same horse as Jane Lane.
 They were accompanied by Withy Petre (Jane Lane's sister), her husband John Petre, and Henry Lascelles, another related Royalist officer.
-Wilmot refused to travel in disguise; he rode openly half a mile ahead of the party and said that if challenged he would claim to be out hunting.
+Wilmot refused to travel in disguise; he rode half a mile ahead of the party and said that if challenged he would claim to be out hunting.
 The party rode through Rowley Regis then Quinton to Bromsgrove.
-When they arrived at Bromsgrove they found that the horse ridden by Charles and Jane had lost a shoe.
+At Bromsgrove they found that the horse ridden by Charles and Jane had lost a shoe.
 The King, playing the role of servant, took the horse to a blacksmith.
 The King, when he later recounted his story to Samuel Pepys and others, said "As I was holding my horse's foot, I asked the smith what news.
 He told me that there was no news that he knew of, since the good news of the beating the rogues of the Scots.
 I asked him whether there was none of the English taken that joined with the Scots, He answered he did not hear if that rogue, Charles Stuart, were taken; but some of the others, he said, were taken.
 I told him that if that rogue were taken, he deserved to be hanged more than all the rest, for bringing in the Scots.
 Upon which he said I spoke like an honest man; and so we parted".